 How much tulle you will need will depend on the size of the waist of your child.
 For most toddlers, 50 yards of tulle will be plenty.
 If you have a larger child, you will need closer to 75 yards to make a full tutu.

 Unroll one of the rolls of tulle and wrap it around the piece of cardboard.
-If this sounds confusing, try these instructions, she has a lot of extra great photos to show you what to do.
 After you wrap the tulle around the piece of cardboard, you will want to use a pair of sharp sewing scissors to cut through the tulle on one end.
 You will now have a pile of strips of tulle that are twice the length of the cardboard.
 Continue wrapping and cutting all your tulle until you just have a big pile of strips of tulle.

 Take a strip (or two) of tulle and fold it in half.
 Place the loop just above the top of the elastic and then pull the bottom of the strips up over the elastic and through the loop.
 You should now have a loose knot on the elastic, with two pieces of tulle hanging down.

 Continue tying strips of tulle around the elastic until the tutu is complete.
-Pull on the elastic slightly as you go, but not too tight or the tulle will start to bunch up too much.
+Pull on the elastic slightly as you go.
+Don’t pull too tight or the tulle will start to bunch up too much.

-When you are done you can trim up the bottom of the tutu if necessary, but if any of the strips are uneven, you will likely not notice it.
+When you are done, trim up the bottom of the tutu if necessary.
+If any of the strips are uneven, you will likely not notice it.

 That’s it!
 To complete the costume, have your child put on a pair of white tights.
 The great thing about this costume is that you can re-use all the pieces after Halloween.
 They can still wear the t-shirt, play with the tutu, and use the tights again too.